Little Neck station

-Little Neck is a station on the Long Island Rail Road's Port Washington Branch in the Little Neck neighborhood of Queens, New York City.
-The station is at Little Neck Parkway and 39th Road, about half a mile (800 m) north of Northern Boulevard.
-Little Neck station is 14.5 miles (23.3 km) from Penn Station in Midtown Manhattan, and is the easternmost station on the Port Washington Branch in New York City.
-The station house is located on the south (eastbound) side, unlike most station houses on the Port Washington Branch.
+Little Neck is a station on the Long Island Rail Road's Port Washington Branch, in the Little Neck neighborhood of Queens, New York City.
+The station is located at Little Neck Parkway and 39th Road, about half a mile (800 m) north of Northern Boulevard (NY 25A).
+It is 14.5 miles (23.3 km) from Pennsylvania Station in Midtown Manhattan, and is the easternmost station located within New York City served by the Port Washington Branch.
 The station is part of the CityTicket program and is in Zone 3.